 [Section 115AD inserted by No. 56 of 2010 s.
 30.]

 115AE.
-Permitting entry to premises contrary to barring notice
+Permitting entry to premises contrary to s.
+115AA notice

 A responsible person in relation to licensed premises commits an offence if the responsible person —

 (a) knows that a notice under section 115AA(2) has been given to a person in respect of the premises; and